-In Focus: For Massachusetts Students, PARCC and MCAS Exams Comparable in Predicting College Outcomes
+In Focus: For Massachusetts Students, PARCC and MCAS Exams Comparable in Predicting College Outcomes (In Focus Brief)

 We studied whether the Common Core-aligned tests from the Partnership for Assessment of Readiness for College and Careers predict college readiness and success, and how they compare to the existing Massachusetts Comprehensive Assessment System tests.
 Key findings include: